-Catalyte’s redesign and re-architecture efforts made the application more productive and efficient, resulting in reduced time for the organization’s staff members to access and act on patient data, improved quality of patient care and increased flexibility and lower costs for the client to scale the application.
+Catalyte’s redesign and rearchitecture made the application more productive and efficient, resulting in reduced time for the organization’s staff members to access and act on patient data, improved quality of patient care and increased flexibility and lower costs for the client to scale the application.

 The largest not-for-profit provider of senior care and services in America, serving over 27,000 people around the country, operates a forward-thinking home wellness initiative.
-This Internet of Things (IoT) project places multiple sensors in patients’ homes and transmits data to senior care specialists who can remotely monitor for abnormalities in daily routines that might signify potential health issues.
+This IoT project places multiple sensors in patients’ homes and transmits data to senior care specialists who can remotely monitor for abnormalities in daily routines that might signify potential health issues.
 This initiative allows seniors to age in place, while simultaneously reducing overall healthcare costs and improving patient outcomes.

 As the IoT project grew, the healthcare organization sought ways to:

 The work was conducted on a compressed schedule, only 12 weeks in total.
-Catalyte’s team ramped to full speed in just two sprints, which included mastering the new technology of Angular 2.
+Catalyte engineers ramped to full speed in just two sprints, which included mastering the new technology of Angular2.

-Catalyte’s UX/UI experts immediately engaged client stakeholders and application users (nurses, doctors, caregivers, etc.) to create a reality map and observe real-world tasks they complete with the app.
-From there, using user-centric design principles, Catalyte iteratively produced sketches, wireframes and Invision prototypes to test ideas with users.
+Catalyte’s UI/UX experts immediately engaged client stakeholders and application users (nurses, doctors, caregivers, etc.) to create a reality map and observe real-world tasks they complete with the app.
+Using user-centric design principles, Catalyte iteratively produced sketches, wireframes and InVision prototypes to test ideas with users.
 These integrated into the team’s agile process to ensure that design efforts were aligned to the backlog priorities.

 Before Catalyte’s involvement, the application was single-tiered.
 Developers were encountering architecture problems that prevented them from delivering updates and value the business demanded.
-To allow the healthcare organization’s developers iterate faster on future versions of the app, Catalyte reconfigured the platform into a three-tiered micro-service architecture, consisting of API, Logic and Angular for the front end.
+To allow the healthcare organization’s developers to iterate faster on future versions of the app, Catalyte reconfigured the platform into a three-tiered micro-service architecture, consisting of API, Logic and Angular for the frontend.